Bangladesh–India border

-The Bangladesh–India border, known locally as the Radcliffe line, is an international border running between the republics of Bangladesh and India.
-Six Bangladeshi divisions and five Indian states lie along the border.

-Bangladesh and India share a 4096 km international border, the sixth-longest land border in the world, including 262 km in Assam, 856 km in Tripura, 318 km in Mizoram, 443 km in Meghalaya and 2217 km in West Bengal.
+The Bangladesh–India border, known locally as the Radcliffe line, separates six Bangladeshi divisions and five Indian states.
+At 4096 km, it is the sixth-longest land border in the world, including 262 km in Assam, 856 km in Tripura, 318 km in Mizoram, 443 km in Meghalaya and 2217 km in West Bengal.
 The Bangladeshi divisions of Mymensingh, Khulna, Rajshahi, Rangpur, Sylhet, and Chittagong are situated along the border.
 A number of pillars mark the border between the two states.
 Small demarcated portions of the border are fenced on both sides.